Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 You must enable application registration in each geo that you want to allow developers to register with.
 Each geo has their own API keys and specifications for application registration in their respective geo.

-The authentication strategies that facilitate application registration correspond to specific permissions within your Identity Provider (IdP). {{site.konnect_short_name}} enables you to develop and apply various authentication strategies.
+{{site.konnect_short_name}} enables you to configure and apply various auth strategies.
+When using an OpenID Connect auth strategy, specific permissions can be configured within your Identity Provider (IdP).
 You have the flexibility to either implement a single auth strategy across all your API Products or to assign a distinct auth strategy for each API Product.

 ## Support for any control plane